camunda/camunda-docs/versioned_docs/version-8.1/self-managed/operate-deployment/schema-and-migration.md

 - If migration fails, you can retry it.
 All applied steps are stored and only those steps are applied that haven't been executed yet.
 - Operate should not be running while migration is happening.
-- In the case version upgrade is performed in the cluster with several Operate nodes, only one node ([Webapp module](importer-and-archiver.md)) must execute data migration.
+- In the case version update is performed in the cluster with several Operate nodes, only one node ([Webapp module](importer-and-archiver.md)) must execute data migration.
 The others must be stopped and started only after migration is fully finished.

 #### Configure migration